-There is a nominated safeguarding governor, Jill Cairns, who will take leadership responsibility for safeguarding.
-The Chair of Governors Marie Kirk will receive reports of allegations against the headteacher and act on the behalf of the governing body
+The DSL is Mr Mathew Bowen and each School's Head of Learning also acts as a DSL for the school they lead.
+There is a nominated safeguarding governor, Francesca Mahon, who will take leadership responsibility for safeguarding.
+The Chair of Governors, Jennie Wright, will receive reports of allegations against the Executive Headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2019.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2020.